 The National Association of Colleges and Employers provides helpful resources for parents and family members of college students.
-Published by NACE, A Career Planning Course for Parents and A Parents’ Guide to Career Development describe what you can do to help your student work towards successful career outcomes.
+Published by NACE, opens in a new windowA Career Planning Course for Parentsopens PDF file and opens in a new windowA Parents’ Guide to Career Developmentopens PDF file describe what you can do to help your student work towards successful career outcomes.

-What Parents of Prospective College Students Should Know is a good article for parents with high school juniors and seniors preparing for the college application process.
+opens in a new windowWhat Parents of Prospective College Students Should Knowopens PDF file is a good article for parents with high school juniors and seniors preparing for the college application process.